 The information provided may be different for covered and noncovered securities.
 For a description of covered securities, see the Instructions for Form 8949.
-For a taxable covered security acquired at a premium, unless you notified the payer in writing in accordance with Regulations section 1.6045-1(n)(5) that you did not want to amount of interest paid to you by the amount of premium amortization allocable to the payment(s), or (2) a gross amount for both the interest paid to you and the premium unmortization allocable to the payment(s), they will not premium amortization allocable to the payment of interest paid to you and the premium on a taxable covered security, then your payer will only report the gross amount of interest paid to you.
-For a noncovered security acquired at a premium, your payer is only required to report the gross amount of interest paid to you.

-Box 1.
-Shows taxable interest paid to you during the calendar year by the payer.
+For a taxable covered security acquired at a premium, unless you notified the payer in writing in accordance with Regulations section 1.6045-1(n)(5) that you did not want to amortize the premium under section 171, or for a tax-exempt covered security acquired at a premium, your payer generally must report either (1) a net amount of interest paid to you by the amount of premium amortization allocable to the payment(s), or (2) a gross amount for both the interest paid to you and the premium amortization allocable to the payment(s).
+If you did notify your payer that you did notify you did not want to amortize the premium on a taxable covered security, then your payer that you did notify you did not want to amortize the premium on a taxable covered security, then your payer that you did notify your payer that you did notify you did not want to amortize the premium on a taxable interest paid to you during the calendar year by the payer.
 This does not include interest shown in box 3.
-May also show the total amount of the credits from clean renewable energy bonds, qualified energy conservation bonds, qualified zone academy bonds, qualified school construction bonds, and build America bonds that must be included in your interest income.
-These amounts were treated as paid to you during 2021 on the credit allowance dates (March 15, June 15, September 15, and December 15).
+May also show the total amount of the credits from clean renewable energy bonds, new clean renewable energy bonds, qualified zone academy bonds, qualified school construction bonds, qualified zone academy bonds, qualified school construction bonds, and build America bonds th

+September 15, and December 15).
 For more information, see Form 8912.
 See the instructions above for a taxable covered security acquired at a premium.